labring/sealos/docs/4.0/docs/cloud/apps/scp/scp.md

 ![img_1.png](img_1.png)

-In this interface, you can view cluster id, creation time, ssh key, as well as intranet and public IP and operation status of each node.
-It also supports modifying the cluster and releasing the cluster with one click, so that you can easily manage and change the cluster life cycle.
+On this page, you can view cluster id, creation time, ssh key, as well as intranet and public IP and operation status of each node.
+It is also supported to modify the cluster and release the cluster with one click, so that you can easily manage the cluster life cycle.

 ![img_2.png](img_2.png)